Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

-Every time you strengthen your outdoor skills, you are also one step closer to helping your family survive an extreme weather event off trail that may force you from home: hurricane, tornado, flood, wind storm.
+Every time you strengthen your outdoor skills, you are also one step closer to helping your family survive an extreme weather event off trail that may force you from home: hurricane, tornado, flood, fire, earthquake, or wind storm.

 Never overlook how versatile and useful your outdoor skill set is for helping overcome adversity.